advanicvg/muscleSeg/README.md

 * L3 Vertebral body

 ## Prerequirement
-To run the code, one needs to install the following python dependancy first:
+To run the code, one needs to install the following python dependancies first:

 * torch>=1.7
 * torchvision